 For customers of our premium service, we also take over the registration and communication with compliance schemes and institutions for you, including necessary data declarations.
 Compliance itself, however, cannot be granted by ecosistant, but by compliance schemes with the official license to take over your obligations from recycling laws in the respective countries.
 We can offer you a full-service-solution and help as a consultant and intermediary.

 We currently limit our services to pan-European packaging compliance in 30 countries.
 We constantly work on the expansion of our service and currently plan to launch services for WEEE from Q2 2021.
 Subscribe to our newsletter and be the first to know about future services.

-Tip: Customers of our subscription-based Unlimited-Service will automatically get access to future updates of our service, without additional cost.
+Tip: Customers of our subscription-based service will automatically get access to future updates of our service, without additional cost.

 We cannot offer legal advice for your specific case.
 We do not replace the services of a lawyer.
 However, we can provide you all relevant information for your company, from which you can take your obligations for packaging compliance in each country and how to fulfill them.